 What’s The Fuss Over Gestational Diabetes?

-The reason for gestational diabetes life insurance underwriting concern are studies that, while like insurance companies are all over the map, do show that gestational diabetes can increase the chances of a woman developing type 2 diabetes in the 5 to 10 years post pregnancy.
-The reason studies and life insurance underwriters are on both sides of this debate is that type 2 diabetes generally doesn’t come from thin air.
-There are risk factors and a review of those makes it pretty clear that if a person wanted to have type 2 diabetes, there’s really a game plan to accomplish that.
+The reason for gestational diabetes life insurance underwriting concern are studies that, while life insurance companies are all over the map, do show that gestational diabetes can increase the chances of a woman developing type 2 diabetes 5 to 10 years post pregnancy.
+The reason studies and life insurance underwriters are on both sides of this debate is that type 2 diabetes isn’t caused by gestational diabetes, but rather gestational diabetes is one of a long list of risk factors for developing type 2.
+There are risk factors and a review of those makes it pretty clear that there may be far more concern in life style choices than in whether you have had gestational diabetes.

 Family history of diabetes is noted as one of the biggest risk factors that leads from gestational to type 2 diabetes.
+In the rate scenarios above her family history of diabetes would likely put her in the standard rate category.
 But, family history is one of those red flag warnings that helps make sure an anti diabetes life style is adopted.
 Family history is negated all the time.
 Children of parents who smoke and have health problems because of it generally adopt a non smoking lifestyle.
 Children of parents who have had obesity related cardiac or other health issues will generally have a go at removing obesity from their lifestyle.